stevebauman/translation/README.md

     _t('Hi :name', array('name' => 'John'))

 Translation parses each entry in the data array to see if the placeholder actually exists for the data inserted.
-For example, in the translation field in your database, here is the output of each:
+For example, in the translation field in your database, here is what is saved:

     _t('Hi :name', array('name' => 'John')) // Hi __name__